 Depth - 0-3000m

 Often large numbers are found washed up on shores after storms.

-Segmented worms are extremely mobile and possess strong jaws for hunting and feeding on their prey.
+Segmented worms are extremely mobile, have strong jaws for hunting and feeding on their prey.